-Digital Dashboard is a customisable navigation interface that links to a folder structure granting quick access to important project files.
+Digital Dashboard is a customizable navigation interface that links to a folder structure granting quick access to important project files.
 Because of the well-arranged interface, the team didn’t have to spend time searching for the information they needed among the 1,250 plans and 15,000 links stored on the Digital Dashboard.

 Keeping communication flowing

 Márkus kept up its weekly project meetings during lockdown with Studio Sessions.
 Because Revu is accessible online all of the time, there was no need to wait for face-to-face meetings for approvals.

 Thanks to Archicad’s Bluebeam Connection, project stakeholders had direct access to the most commonly used review process features.
 It created a uniform working environment, where, as Tamás Márkus Sr. put it, everyone was able to “speak the same language”.

 Five times faster quantity takeoffs and estimations

 Quantity takeoffs and estimations are critical for every construction project.
 Thanks to the measurements and quantity calculation functions in Revu, Márkus was able to complete quantity takeoffs and estimations five times faster than before.
 “It speeds up a lot in checking quantities and controlling material costs,” a Márkus employee said.

 The team found the Dynamic Fill function and measurement tools in Revu particularly helpful for ensuring the accuracy of their outcomes.
 The fact that Revu can handle drawings of any scale was also beneficial.

 Another everyday benefit of using Revu was the electronic signature tool for RFI approvals.
 Márkus used this feature to approve each product change and to officially register all RFIs.